 The white middle band indicates peace and truth.
 We pray to God that the people of our country follow the path of truthfulness and honesty in everything they do.

-Bottom band – White color
+Bottom band – Green color

 The last band is green in colour shows the fertility, growth and auspiciousness of our land.
 This means that our country has been blessed with fertile soil and we can grow plenty of food for our citizens.
 We must protect our soil from destruction from external enemy as well as internal issues like pollution etc